 General Meeting for Scotland is the organisation of Quakers in Scotland.
 It is one of two General Meetings (for Scotland and for Wales) and a number of Regional Gatherings that make up Britain Yearly Meeting.
-General Meeting for Scotland has four constituent Area Meetings (previously known as Monthly Meetings) which are made up of 38 local meetings.
-For the 2007 Draft Governing Document and other publications see our Documents.
+General Meeting for Scotland has four constituent Area Meetings which are made up of 33 Local Meetings.

 There are five Trustees of General Meeting for Scotland who have responsibility to the Office of the Scottish Charity Registrar (OSCR) for the right ordering of General Meeting.

 General Meeting has an Administrator who can answer enquiries about the operation of the General Meeting.

 A list of members is kept and distributed to meetings.
 It is not circulated outside Friends circles, and Members and Attenders are only included in the printed booklet with their permission.
 To be included in the book, please download a consent form and hand it in to overseers (also known pastoral support Friends) in your local meeting.

 - Clerk - Michael Hutchinson